vijaykumar10022/APSSDC-Django-Batch-4/README.md

 - 1.introdution about django
 - 2.MVC, MVT,Architecture of Django
-- 3.Django Installation
-   - pip install django
-- 4.Project Creation, APP creation and use of admin app
+- 3.Project Creation, APP creation and use of admin app
  - note:select project location in localmachine
   - Project creation Command is